outde-xyz/website/content/Discussions/2020-09-02_graf_engelfriet-tribute.md

 - @EngelfrietEtAl18:
   This paper studies multiple context-free tree grammars, which are closely related to (set-local) multi-component TAG and multiple context-free string grammars.
   As you might know, the latter two are weakly equivalent to MGs.
-  I haven't fully absorbed this paper yet, but I have long wondered if [my translation from standard TAG to MGs with lowering]() could be extended to multi-component TAG.
+  I haven't fully absorbed this paper yet, but I have long wondered if [my translation from standard TAG to MGs with lowering](https://thomasgraf.net/doc/papers/Graf12TAG.pdf) could be extended to multi-component TAG.
   With a bit more time, I might find the answer in this paper.

+There's many other papers I could've listed here.
+Feel free to link to your favorite in the comments.
-Happy reading!
+Happy reading everyone!

+## References (The Engelfriet Paperpalooza)